meemkoo/patalynn/README.md

 ## Usage
 `patalynn path/to/your/media/dump/directory`

-Example dump structure from an apple shrapnel
+Example dump structure from an iOS device
 ```
 dump_root
 |- pool